francois-gm/go-kabk-y1b/04 - 20250217 - CSS/README.md

 ## Intro (20min)

-- A website you like (David, Klara, François)
+- A website you like (David, Klara, Mart, François)

 ## Recap (15min)
 <!--